-Child restraint buckle cover: medical certificate

-Seatbelt buckle cover: medical certificate and manufacturer's instructions for use
+Child restraint buckle cover: medical certificate.
+Refer to MACA's templates.
+Seatbelt buckle cover: medical certificate and manufacturer's instructions for use.
+Refer to MACA's templates.

 Who can provide the parent/guardian with the evidence that the child is travelling in accordance with the relevant road rules?